-The Second Draft Side Agreement provided for Petitioner to receive 10% of the net revenues of the Business, but did not provide for the 10% equity position as agreed to in the JVA.
+The Second Draft Side Agreement provided for Petitioner to receive 10% of the net revenues of the Business, but did not provide for a 10% equity position as agreed to in the JVA.
 V2 E9 p.543-546.

-On March 14, 2017, having grown deeply suspicious of Geraci's continuous failure to accurately reduce the JVA to writing, Petitioner contacted the City and discovered that Geraci had already submitted a CUP application for the Property.
-V2 E9 p.386, ln.25 - p.387, ln.11; p.557-561.

-On March 16, 2017, Petitioner emailed Geraci:
+On March 16, 2017 Petitioner, having grown deeply suspicious by Geraci's continuous failure to accurately reduce the JVA to writing, contacted the City and discovered that Geraci had already submitted a CUP on the Property.
+Petitioner emailed Geraci:

 [W]e started these negotiations 4 months ago and the drafts and our communications have not reflected what we agreed upon and are still far from reflecting our original agreement.
-Here is my proposal, please have your attorney Gina revise the Purchase Agreement and Side Agreement to incorporate all the terms we have agreed upon so that we can execute final versions and get this closed. [¶] I really want to finalize this as soon as possible - I found out $\underline{today}$ that a CUP application for my property was submitted in October, which I am assuming is from someone connected to you.
+Here is my proposal, please have your attorney Gina revise the Purchase Agreement and Side Agreement to incorporate all the terms we have agreed upon so that we can execute final versions and get this closed. [¶] I really want to finalize this as soon as possible - I found out today that a CUP application for my property was submitted in October, which I am assuming is from someone connected to you.
 Although, I note that you told me that the \$40,000 deposit balance would be paid once the CUP was submitted and that you were waiting on certain zoning issues to be resolved.
 Which is not the case. [¶] Please confirm by Monday 12:00 PM whether we are on the same page and you plan to continue with our agreement.
 Or, if not, so I can return your \$10,000 of the \$50,000 required deposit.
-If, hopefully, we can work through this, please confirm that revised final drafts that incorporate the terms above will be provided by Wednesday at 12:00 PM....
+If, hopefully, we can work through this, please confirm that revised final drafts that incorporate the terms above will be provided by Wednesday at 12:00 PM...